Vadskye/Rise/docs/pure_damage_dice.md

     * at7, d6 per 4p extra damage (/28 damage)
     * at5, d6 per 3p extra damage (/33 damage)

-And for *melee* strike-based attacks:
+And for melee/unrestricted strike-based attacks:
 * at1, drX-1
   * R1: -1a
   * R3: +2a